bazelbuild/bazel-watcher/README.md

 ## Output Runner

 iBazel is capable of producing and running commands from the output of Bazel commands.
 If iBazel is run with the flag `--run_output` then it will check for a `%WORKSPACE%/.bazel_fix_commands.json` and if present run any commands that match the provided regular expressions.
-For example the commands defined by the following file will match `buildozer` commands found in the output and provide a prompt to run the command.
+For example the commands defined by the following file will match `buildozer` commands found in the output and provide a prompt to run the command as well as invoke `bazel run //:gazelle` if it detects a missing import for your go code.

 ```
-[{
+[
+  {
+    "regex": "^Check that imports in Go sources match importpath attributes in deps.$",
+    "command": "bazel",
+    "args":    ["run", "//:gazelle"]
+  },
+  }
     "regex": "^buildozer '(.*)'\\s+(.*)$",
     "command": "buildozer",
     "args":    ["$1", "$2"],
-}]
+  }
+]
 ```

 Adding the flag `--run_output_interactive=false` will automatically run the command without prompting for confirmation.
 The fields in `.bazel_fix_commands.json` are:

 * regex: a regular expression that will be matched against every line of output.
     * backslash `\` characters will need to be escaped once for the regex to be parsed properly.
 * command: a command that will be run from the workspace root.
 * args: a list of arguments to provide to the command, with `$1` being the first match group of `regex`, `$2` being the second and so on.

+You can disable this feature by adding flag `--run_output=false` or you can create a `.bazel_fix_commands.json` that contains an empty json array, `[]`.
+This will additionally disable the notification providing usage instructions on the first invocation of iBazel.

 ## Profiling